Welcome to today's edition of the Rush 24-7 podcast.

 The handwritten document is one of tens of thousands of pages of Roberts' files released over the past several weeks.

-While it's true, the Civil War is also known as the war between the states, the encyclopedia Americana notes that the term is used mainly by Southerners.
+While it's true, the Civil War is also known as the War Between the States.

-Many people who are sympathetic to the Confederate position are more comfortable with the idea of saying a war between the states, said Sam McZeveny, a history professor emeritus at Vanderbilt, who specializes in the Civil War, saying that Robert's choice of words was significant.
+Many people who are sympathetic to the Confederate position are more comfortable with the idea of saying a war between the states, said Sam McZeveny, a history professor emeritus at Vanderbilt who specializes in the Civil War, saying that Roberts' choice of words was significant.

-Many people who are sympathetic to the Confederate position are more comfortable with the idea of a war between the states.
+Yes, many people who are sympathetic to the Confederate position are more comfortable with the idea of a war between the states.

 People opposed to the civil rights movement of the 60s and the 70s would undoubtedly be more comfortable with the words Roberts chose.

-This is just hilarious.
+this is just hilarious.

 The guy is a slavery guy.